rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Fianl minutes.md

 - road that run from north to west / stretching from Dhaka to Sylhet
 - There is a road along the hospital, running from Dhaka to Sylhet.
+- Both supermarket sites are close to the railway **that runs through** from Hindon to Cransdon.

 ## Map